An Equivalence between the Lasso and Support Vector Machines: The Equivalence

+The additive rank-one term $b\one^T$ for $\one\in\R^{2n}$ again just means that the vector $b$ is subtracted from each original column of $A$ and $-A$, resulting in a translation of the problem.
+So we have obtained an equivalent SVM instance consisting of $2n$ points in $\R^d$.

-Note that this equivalence not only means that the optimal solutions of the Lasso and the SVM coincide, but indeed gives us the one-to-one correspondence of all feasible solutions, preserving the objective values: For any feasible solution $x\in\R^{n}$ to the Lasso, we have a feasible SVM solution $x_{\simpl}\in\R^{2n}$ of the \emph{same} objective value, and vice versa.
+Note that this equivalence not only means that the optimal solutions of the Lasso and the SVM coincide, but indeed gives us the correspondence of all feasible points, preserving the objective values: for any points solution $x\in\R^{n}$ to the Lasso, we have a feasible SVM point $x_\simpl\in\Simplex\subset\R^{2n}$ of the \emph{same} objective value, and vice versa.

-\subsection{\textrm{(SVM $\preceq$ Lasso)}: Given an SVM instance, constructing an equivalent Lasso instance}
+\subsection{\textrm{(SVM $\preceq$ Lasso)}: Given an SVM Instance, Constructing an Equivalent Lasso Instance}

 This reduction is harder to accomplish than the other direction we explained before.
 Given an instance of an SVM problem~(\ref{eq:classifier}), we suppose that we have a (possibly non-optimal) $\sigma$-weakly-separating vector $w\in\R^d$ available, for some (small) value $\sigma>0$.
 Given $w$, we will demonstrate in the following how to construct an equivalent Lasso instance~(\ref{eq:lasso}).